Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions

-\end{definition} This is a slightly different and less general construction than in \cite[Section 6.1]{AE21}.
-However, since there are no Reeb chords in the negative part of $\partial W^{0}_{V,\Sigma( \Pi )}$ that corresponds to $V \times \R$, and no pseudo-holomorphic curves can enter there (\cite[Lemma 3.5]{AE21}), it results in an isomorphic algebra.
+\end{definition} This is a slightly different construction than in \cite[Section 6.1]{AE21}.
+However, since there are no Reeb chords in the negative part of $\partial W^{0}_{V,\Sigma( \Pi )}$ that corresponds to $V \times \R$, and no pseudo-holomorphic curves can enter there (\cite[Lemma 3.5]{AE21}), it results in a dg-algebra that is isomorphic to the original relative algebra construction by Asplund--Ekholm.
 This definition gives an analogue of the cobordism map.

 \begin{theorem} There is a dg-algebra morphism